 Volcanic ash collected in Randle, Washington, located about 40 km NNE of Mount St. Helens.
-The north edge of the eruption cloud of May 18, 1980, passed over Randle and deposited between 1 and 2 cm of ash on the community.
-At the same distance along the axis of the eruption cloud, however, about 7 cm of ash and larger-sized tepra fell to the ground.
+The north edge of the eruption cloud of 18 May 1980, passed over Randle and deposited between 1 and 2 centimeters of ash on the community.
+At the same distance along the axis of the eruption cloud, however, about 7 centimeters of ash and larger-sized tepra fell to the ground.
 Credit: D. E. Wieprecht / U.S. Geological Survey.

 Close view of a single ash particle from the eruption of Mount St. Helens; image is from a scanning electron microscope (SEM).
 The tiny voids or "holes" are called vesicles and were created by expanding gas bubbles during the eruption of magma.
 Credit: A. M. Sarna-Wojcicki / U.S. Geological Survey.

 Volcanic ash is fine particles of pulverized rock blown from an explosion vent.
-Volcanic ash consists of rock, mineral, and volcanic glass fragments smaller than 2 mm (0.1 in) in diameter, which is slightly larger than the size of a pinhead.
+Volcanic ash consists of rock, mineral, and volcanic glass fragments smaller than 2 millimeters (0.1 inch) in diameter, which is slightly larger than the size of a pinhead.
 Volcanic ash is not the same as the soft fluffy ash that results from burning wood, leaves, or paper.
-It is hard, does not dissolve in water, and can be extremely fine – ash particles less than 0.025 mm (1/1,000th of an in) in diameter are common.
+It is hard, does not dissolve in water, and can be extremely fine – ash particles less than 0.025 millimeter (1/1,000th of an inch) in diameter are common.

 Ash is extremely abrasive, similar to finely crushed window glass, mildly corrosive, and electrically conductive, especially when wet.